Levon Helm: Legacy

-George Harrison said that while writing his 1970 song "All Things Must Pass", he imagined Levon Helm singing it.
+George Harrison said that while writing his 1970 song "All Things Must Pass", he imagined Helm singing it.

-Elton John's lyricist, Bernie Taupin named the song "Levon" after Helm, although the song is not actually about him.
+Elton John's lyricist, Bernie Taupin, named the song "Levon" after Helm, although the song is not actually about him.
 Both John and Taupin cited that they were inspired by Helm; Taupin saying in various interviews that they would "go down to their favourite record stores to buy The Band's records" along with Elton.

 In 1994, Helm was inducted into the Rock and Roll Hall of Fame as a member of the Band.

 Marc Cohn wrote the song "Listening to Levon" in 2007.

-"The Man behind the Drums," written by Robert Earl Keen and Bill Whitbeck, appeared on Keen's 2009 album The Rose Hotel.
+"The Man behind the Drums", written by Robert Earl Keen and Bill Whitbeck, appeared on Keen's 2009 album The Rose Hotel.
 Tracy K. Smith's 2011 poem "Alternate Take", included in her Pulitzer Prize–winning collection Life on Mars, is dedicated to Helm.
 On the day of Helm's death, April 19, 2012, Tom Petty & the Heartbreakers, in a concert at the First Bank Center in Broomfield, Colorado, paid tribute to Levon by performing their song "The Best of Everything" and dedicating it to him.

 At a concert on May 2, 2012, at the Prudential Center in Newark, NJ, Bruce Springsteen and the E Street Band performed "The Weight" as a tribute to Helm.
 Springsteen called Helm "one of the greatest, greatest voices in country, rockabilly and rock 'n' roll ... staggering ... while playing the drums.
 Both his voice and his drumming were so incredibly personal.
 He had a feel on the drums that comes out of certain place in the past and you can't replicate it."
 Springsteen also said it was one of the songs that he had played with drummer Max Weinberg in Weinberg's audition with the band.